-Music study as a child enhances language and motor development, foreign language acquisition, memory and retention skills, inner voice development, spatial and temporal reasoning, and higher-level thinking.
+Music study as a child positively impacts brain processing and enhances language and motor development, foreign language acquisition, memory and retention skills, inner voice development, spatial and temporal reasoning, and higher-level thinking.

 “Brain scanning studies show that the extent of anatomical change in musicians’ brains is closely related to the age at which musical training began, and the intensity of training.
 Those who started training at the youngest age showed the largest changes when compared to non-musicians.”
 Want to ‘train your brain’?
 Forget apps, learn a musical instrument.

 Another study by USC also explored the effects of music study on a child’s brain.
 If You Want to Accelerate Brain Development in Children, Teach Them Music.

 Professor, researcher, and author of Building Brains with Music, Maryann Harman, notes that “…children, who were exposed to keyboard instruction on a weekly basis for a period of at least six months, had better spatial-temporal reasoning.
 Unfortunately, [research] also showed that if the music lessons were discontinued, the connections made from the music lessons would die off.
 Music must be an ongoing part of the curriculum.”

 Ms. Harman goes on to explain, “The real magic of music is that it not only uses both hemispheres, but each quadrant of the brain processes a different component of music.
 Human beings learn 10 percent of what they read, 20 percent of what they hear, 30 percent of what they see, 50 percent of what they see and hear, 70 percent of what is discussed, 80 percent of what is experienced and 95% of what you actively teach.
 Early childhood experiences that get the child involved in the total process will yield the greatest results.”
 Music involves the child in the total process!